Understanding word problems

 in which case you also need to find more than one equation.

-This is the topic of Chapter 4, which we'll get to later on.
+This is the topic of Chapter 5, which you'll come back to next term.

 In general, if you can find as many equations as variables,